onPlyr/plyr-game-api/docs/API.md

 - **POST** `/api/game/pay`
 - Process a payment in a game
 - Body: `{ roomId, sessionJwts, token, amount }`
+- sessionJwts only support one user per request
 - Response: Task ID and status

 #### Game Earn